SHADOW269/CMA_4THSEM/Readme.md

 ‘Toggle Face’ button display should toggle between smiling face and sad face.
 Note: Use only one button.
 And faces should be drawn using canvas element.
 Faces must be exactly like the following screen shots.
+---
+4. Create a web page to model solar system using canvas element animation, where it contains sun, earth and moon (all must be created using canvas shapes not images).
+Earth should revolve around sun and moon should revolve around earth simultaneously.
+Sample screen shot below: